The Mom Capsule Wardrobe for Europe: 12 Pieces, Endless Outfits

 A standard 22-by-14-by-9-inch carry-on holds the capsule wardrobe comfortably with room to spare for a small toiletry bag, one pair of sandals or flats (shoes go in a shoe bag at the bottom), and a slim packing cube for undergarments.

 The real bonus?
 No checked bag means no waiting at baggage claim, no risk of lost luggage, and no hauling heavy suitcases up the narrow staircases of that charming fifth-floor Parisian walk-up apartment you booked.
-When you are traveling with kids, every hand you free up is a victory.
+When you're travelling with kids, every hand you free up is a victory.

 Where to Shop in Europe if You Need Extras

 Zara and Mango are everywhere in Europe and offer well-priced, on-trend basics.
 Need a last-minute lightweight jacket or a warmer sweater?
-You will find one in nearly every city center.
+You'll find one in nearly every city centre.

 H&M is equally ubiquitous and great for affordable basics like tanks, tees, and simple accessories.

 Monoprix in France is a hidden gem.
-It is technically a grocery store, but the clothing section carries surprisingly stylish French-designed basics at reasonable prices.
-I have bought some of my favorite striped shirts at Monoprix.
+It's technically a grocery store, but the clothing section carries surprisingly stylish French-designed basics at reasonable prices.
+I have bought some of my favourite striped shirts at Monoprix.

 Primark in the UK and Ireland offers rock-bottom prices on basics.
 Not the most sustainable option, but useful for emergency socks, leggings, or a cheap rain poncho.

 Local markets are where the magic happens.
 From leather goods in Florence to scarves in Provence to wool sweaters in Dublin, picking up one locally made piece adds a story to your wardrobe and supports small makers.
-Just make sure it fits the color palette so it works with everything else in your bag.
+Just make sure it fits the colour palette so it works with everything else in your bag.
+(One Germany-specific note: most stores close on Sundays.
+Plan your shopping for Saturday.)

 Laundry Tips on the Road

 A capsule wardrobe only works if you stay on top of laundry.
-The good news: with the right fabrics, it is easy.
+The good news: with the right fabrics, it's easy.

 Hand wash as you go.
 Most merino and synthetic pieces can be hand washed in the hotel sink with a tiny bottle of travel laundry soap.
 Wring gently, roll in a towel to absorb moisture, and hang to dry overnight.
 By morning, they are ready to wear.